pr0g/sdl-bgfx-imgui-starter/README.md

 >
 > The added benefit of `Ninja` is it also supports creating a `compile_commands.json` file (by providing `-DCMAKE_EXPORT_COMPILE_COMMANDS=ON` to the `CMake` configure command).
 This is useful for many different reasons, one of the highlights being offering perfect intellisense for VSCode 😁.
 >
 > Finally all listed `CMake` configure commands specify `-DCMAKE_BUILD_TYPE=Debug` but when building the dependencies you can also use `Release` or `RelWithDebInfo` to get an optimized build.
-All dependencies make use of `CMAKE_DEBUG_POSTFIX` which means all built libraries get a `d` suffix (the convention) appended, so you can build and install both Debug and Release libraries to the same location.
+All dependencies make use of `CMAKE_DEBUG_POSTFIX` which means all built libraries get a '`d`' suffix (the convention) appended, so you can build and install both Debug and Release libraries to the same location.
+>
+>__Attn:__ If you build the dependencies in `Debug` and then try and build the starter project in `Release` (or vice versa) you're likely to get link errors.

 ### Windows